 If you own a home in a planned development such as a condominium community, or you intend to buy into one, the threat of a special assessment on top of your regular monthly payments might loom like a storm cloud on the horizon.
 Such an unknown expense is difficult for homeowners to budget for.
 If you know the circumstances that typically cause the need for special assessments, however, you can get some indication of the chances of these painful bills cropping up in the future.

 To understand why homeowner's associations (HOAs) sometimes need to collect special assessments, you must first understand how an HOA functions financially.
-In most developments, the HOA is responsible for running the development, including maintaining, repairing, and replacing equipment or other features in all the common areas.
-To pay for the costs of the common area upkeep, the HOA collects periodic dues from each homeowner.
+In most community developments, the HOA is responsible for running the place, including maintaining, repairing, and replacing equipment or other features in all the common areas.
+To pay for the costs of common area upkeep, the HOA collects periodic dues from each homeowner.

 The bulk of the periodic dues typically go toward the HOA's ongoing maintenance and operational expenses.
 These might include such things as the cost of cleaning and maintaining any common pools, landscaping and gardening services for common parks, and utility and janitorial services for a common clubhouse.